Reading-eScience-Centre/coverage-restapi/spec.md

 The reason is that a collection can typically not be subsetted as a whole by axis indices, since not all coverages of the collection may have exactly the same domain geometry.
 Instead, the relation to the parent collection is established via the parent coverage (see `"subsetOf"`).

+Note that equally to the previous section this specification does *not* force a specific URL template.
+For example, the template could also be `http://example.com/coverage1?subset={subsetIndex*}` which corresponds to URLs like `http://example.com/coverage1?subset=x[0:10],y[0]`